shahzaibekram/web/README.md

 - Users can log in to their accounts using their credentials.
 - New users can create an account by signing up with their information.
-- Minimal Design: The application is designed with a clean and minimalistic user interface for easy navigation.
+- The application is designed with a clean and minimalistic user interface for easy navigation.
-- Create Your Event: Users can create their own events and manage event-related information.
+- Users can create their own events and manage event-related information.

 ## Getting Started
 Follow these steps to set up and run the web application on your local machine.